ssube/salty-dog/README.md

 ### Enabling Rules

-All rules are disabled by default and must be enabled by name or tag.
+All rules are disabled by default and must be enabled by name, level, or tag.

 To enable a single rule by name, `--include-name foo-rule`.

+To enable a group of rules by level, `--include-level warn`.

 To enable a group of rules by tag, `--include-tag foo`.